Do you ever awaken in the middle of the night in a cold sweat, the very core fiber of your being rhythmically pulsing with one question:

 Ideally, you were working through the Geniuslink account audit worksheet as you went.
 So, what have you learned?
 Are there hidden reaches of the Geniuslink dashboard that you have not yet explored?
 Perhaps now you’re feeling ready to take the plunge and sign up for a few other affiliate programs?
 If so, more power to you!
 Let us know what stood out to you in the comments below – we love hearing from you.

-Or, if you learned nothing from all of this, it’s likely that you’re already crushing it in every single way.
+Or, if you learned nothing from all of this, likely, you’re already crushing it in every single way.
 That’s impressive!
 Feel free to pour yourself a chilled flute of sparkling lemonade and kick back – you’ve earned it.

 As mentioned in the intro, if you’ve filled out the worksheet provided and you’re not quite clear on what to do next, drop us a line and we’ll see if we can help light the way!
 Please send a link to your completed worksheet to firstname.lastname@example.org with any burning questions and we’ll be in touch.